What is NLP?

 - Stemming and lemmatization simplify words into their root form.
-For example, these processes turn starting into start.
+For example, these processes turn "starting" into "start."

-- Stop word removal ensures that words that do not add significant meaning to a sentence, such as for and with, are removed.
+- Stop word removal ensures that words that do not add significant meaning to a sentence, such as "for" and "with," are removed.

-Deployment and Inference
+Deployment and inference

 What are NLP tasks?

-NLP techniques, or NLP tasks, break down human text or speech into smaller parts that computer programs can easily understand.
+Natural language processing (NLP) techniques, or NLP tasks, break down human text or speech into smaller parts that computer programs can easily understand.
 Common text processing and analyzing capabilities in NLP are given below.

 This is a process where NLP software tags individual words in a sentence according to contextual usages, such as nouns, verbs, adjectives, or adverbs.
 It helps the computer understand how words form meaningful relationships with each other.

 Some words may hold different meanings when used in different scenarios.
-For example, the word bat means different things in these sentences:
+For example, the word "bat" means different things in these sentences:

 - A bat is a nocturnal creature.